matin/garth/README.md

 tools like Cloudscraper.
 Garth, in comparison:

 1. Uses the same embedded SSO as the mobile app
-1. Only requires `requests` as a dependency
+1. Only requires `requests` and `pydantic` as a dependencies
 1. Supports MFA
 1. Supports saving and resuming sessions to avoid the need to log in each time you run a script, which is particularly useful if you have MFA enabled
-1. Appears to be working on Google Colab thus far 🤞🏽
+1. Works on Google Colab

 ### Python 3.10+